Last Updated: Mar. 24, 2026

 15-minute focused session to nudge and guide the AMs to resolve the identified deals.
 It’s time for both the AM and Vlad to discuss the deals and brainstorm ways to move them forward.

 The next meeting is scheduled at the end of each session.
-However, it can be canceled if the AMs work on their deal in accordance with the agreed-upon next steps.
+However, it can be canceled if the AMs work on their deal based on the agreed-upon next steps.

 Sessions continue as long as deals remain in the Velocity Daily Report.